Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Morphett Vale - East has 73 active public transport stops, all of which are bus stops.
-These stops are served by 22 different routes that together facilitate 1,171 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents located an average of 212 meters from the nearest stop.
+These stops are served by 23 different routes that together facilitate 1,175 weekly passenger trips.
+The area's transport accessibility is considered good, with residents on average located 212 meters from the nearest stop.
+Most residents commute outwards daily due to its residential nature.
+Cars remain the primary mode of transportation, used by 91% of residents.
+On average, there are 1.3 vehicles per dwelling.

 Frequently Asked Questions - Transport